Symfa-Inc/react-router-extended/README.md

 ```

 The code for child components is given as an example.
-The functionality of nested routing is implemented in the way that we can add inside ExtendedRouter nested routes.
+The functionality of nested routing is implemented in the way that we can add inside ExtendedRoute nested routes.
 Then we should point out to React where it needs to render content.
-For a parent component, ExtendedRouter provides an extra component with the *ChildRoutes* name, and we just need to put it into the right place to have child routing done.
+For a parent component, ExtendedRoute provides an extra component with the *ChildRoutes* name, and we just need to put it into the right place to have child routing done.

 ----------------------------------------------------------------------------------